Connery, Bowie take sides on Scottish independence, Murray keeps mum

 Singer Susan Boyle, who won fame on TV talent show "Britain's Got Talent", says she's proud to be a Scot, but is no nationalist.
 Scottish actress Emma Thompson also opposes independence, questioning how a new border helps anyone.

-His comments also prompted a barrage of internet abuse, much of which criticised his relatively comfortable upbringing in Scotland including his private school education.
+His comments also prompted a barrage of internet abuse, much of which criticized his relatively comfortable upbringing in Scotland including his private school education.

 Former Manchester United football club manager Alex Ferguson has not made his views public, but it has been widely reported that he has donated to the pro-UK Better Together campaign.